Skip to main content

 I often discuss this idea with new clients and suggest we look for flywheels in their business.
 This sums up what I do for a few people for a living – uncovering the flywheel of their business model.
 Yes – they have a plan containing their numeric hopes and dreams.
 But to get there, they need a model that begins to spin for itself.
 Vision, core customer, culture, innovation – once properly calibrated, everything interlinks to build the momentum you need for growth.

-Written by business growth coach Dominic Monkhouse.
+Written by business coach and CEO mentor Dominic Monkhouse.
 Find out more about his work here.
-Read his book, ‘F**k Plan B’ here.
+Read his new book, ‘Mind Your F**king Business’ here.